Last updated: Monday 14th September 2020

 - We have written a protocol for remote appointments with children and young people, and will ensure that all parents have a copy of this and are aware of the necessary arrangements before any online appointments are conducted.
 We will also require you to complete and return a ‘Consent to Remote Working’ form.

-- Your therapist will need to keep some notes about your meeting until they can next come into the centre.
+- Your therapist will need to keep some notes about your meeting until we are able to access the files kept at the centre.
 These will be kept either on a dedicated, password protected Google Drive account (shared with the Apple Tree Centre for continuity purposes), on paper (if your therapist has a secure place to store them), or on your therapist’s securely encrypted computer or removable storage device (eg USB stick).
-The next time your therapist comes to the Apple Tree Centre, they will transfer all the records into your file and delete their own copies.
+When your therapist returns to work at the Apple Tree Centre, they will transfer all the records into your file and delete their own copies.

 - Your therapist will need to access your contact details from their home in order to set up the appointment.